Soloplan-Innovation-Lab/rag-evaluation/README.md

 Currently, the implementation of synthetic data generation is incomplete.
 While frameworks perform well for simple Q&A tasks, more complex tasks like formula or workflow creation require a manual approach.
 Test implementations are available in the `data_generation_tests.ipynb` notebook.
 For more information, check the specific notebook and documentation within the [data-generation](./data-generation/) folder.

-## Domain knowledge
+## Domain Knowledge

-Extracts detailed domain knowledge from the documentation and transforms it for the usage in a vector database (textual content), as well as for a knowledge graph (relationships between the types).
-The key functions are:
+This folder extracts detailed domain knowledge from the documentation and transforms it for use in both a vector database and a knowledge graph.
+The process involves two key functions: domain knowledge extraction and knowledge graph creation.

-1. **Domain Knowledge Extraction**:
-   - Extracts detailed interface descriptions and metadata from DocFX documentation.
-   - Transforms extracted data into raw text and metadata files for use in a vector database.
+**Domain Knowledge Extraction** involves extracting detailed interface descriptions and metadata from DocFX documentation.
+The extracted data is then transformed into raw text and metadata files, which can be used in a vector database.

-2. **Knowledge Graph Creation**:
-   - Constructs a Neo4j graph using the extracted domain knowledge.
-   - Utilizes type references to establish relationships between different interfaces.
-   - Creates vector embeddings for natural language access and advanced querying.
+**Knowledge Graph Creation** constructs a Neo4j graph using the extracted domain knowledge.
+It utilizes type references to establish relationships between different interfaces and creates vector embeddings for natural language access and advanced querying.

 ### Advantages of Using Neo4j with Vector Embeddings
+Using Neo4j with vector embeddings offers several advantages:
 - **Hybrid Queries**: Combines vector similarity searches with graph traversal.
 - **Contextual Relevance**: Refines and contextualizes results using graph structure.
 - **Graph Algorithms**: Enhances analysis with algorithms like PageRank and community detection.